 If you want to maintain your federal student loan benefits but also want one monthly payment, consolidating your federal student loans into a federal Direct Consolidation Loan could be helpful.

 Federal student loan payments are currently paused and interest rates are set at 0% as part of the CARES Act, a response by the federal government to help citizens during the COVID-19 pandemic.
-The repayment pause is set to expire on Dec.
-31, 2022, though it could be extended again.
+The repayment pause is set to expire on September 1, 2023.
 If you currently have federal student loans on pause, you might want to wait until payments resume to consider a refinance since it’s hard to beat a 0% interest rate.

 If you have private student loans, refinancing could be beneficial if you can secure a lower interest rate on your refinance loan.